1-11: For Loops and State Variables

 If you have any questions about the material in this lesson, feel free to email them to the instructor, Charlie Belinsky, at belinsky@msu.edu.

-3 For loops – a vital skill
+3 for loops – a vital skill

 In this lesson, we will be using for loops and if() statements to do common calculations on a vector (e.g., finding the sum, finding maximum value, checking if any value meets a condition).
 There are functions for all of these calculations in R that are easier to use than a for loop.
-Hoever, the best way to learn for loops is to use them in applications that are easy to understand.
-You are going to have many situations where you cannot rely on an R function or package – and for loops with embedded if-else statements are the best solution.
+However, the best way to learn for loops is to use them in applications that are easy to understand.
+You are going to have many situations where you cannot rely on an R function or package – and for loops with embedded if-else statements are often the best solution.

 Understanding how to effectively use for loops is perhaps the most vital skill you will learn as a programmer.